Fragtality/PilotsDeck/README.md

   - *Bar Color*: The Base Color of the Bar or Arc.
   - *Color Change*: Check this Box to change the Base Color when a Variable has a specific Value.
   - *Address Color*: Which Variable to read for the Color Change (can be the same or different to the Variable used for the current Value).
   - *Value*: On which Value the Color should change (only the Base Color will be changed - the Warning Ranges are unaffected).
+You can either specifiy a discrete Value or a Comparison.
   - *Value Color*: The new Base Color to use when the given Variable has the specified Value.
   - *Orientation* (Bar): Define if this Bar is horizontal or vertical and if the Values are increasing right/left or up/down.
 An Arc does not need (and ignores) that - it is a Circle, it has all directions. :smile:
   - *Start Angle* (Arc): The Angle at wich the Arc starts.
 0° is at right center.